MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **SourceAppName** - name of the application the session relates to

-- **SourceSessionId** - Office session Id of the session being reported
+- **SourceSessionId** - Office session ID of the session being reported

 #### Office.PowerPoint.PPT.Android.RehearseView